Skip to main content

 This page describes the installation of packages on /scratch.
 One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy:

-Thus you can consider the following options
+Thus you can consider the following options:

 • Reinstall your packages if some of the files get deleted